kristian-lange-tw/JATOS_docs_v3/pages/Create-a-new-study.md

 ---
 title: Create a new study
-keywords: create, import, export
+keywords: create, import, new study
 tags:
 summary:
 sidebar: mydoc_sidebar
 permalink: Create-a-new-study.html
 folder:
 toc: true
-last_updated: 24 Nov 2019
+last_updated: 21 Oct 2020
 ---

-There are two ways to create a new study: by modifying an existing one from our examples, or by creating one from scratch.
+There are different ways to create a new study for JATOS: use a builder, with jsPsych, from scratch or by modifying an existing study.
+Then afterwards continue with [Write your own Study - Basics and Beyond](Write-your-own-Study-Basics-and-Beyond.html) or [Adapt Pre written Code to run it in JATOS (Jatosify)](Adapt-Pre-written-Code-to-run-it-in-JATOS.html).

 **Developement of a JATOS study usually happens on your local JATOS: [Run an experiment with JATOS - Workflow](Run-an-experiment-with-JATOS-Workflow.html)**

-### Modify an existing study

-Take an existing study (e.g. from [Example Studies](Example-Studies.html)) as a prototype and modify it bit by bit.
-We recommend you start with this to get a quick idea of how JATOS works.
-Just import an existing study and clone it by clicking on More → Clone in the study bar.
+### Use a builder - OpenSesame/OSWeb and lab.js

+Experiment builders like [OpenSesame/OSWeb](OSWeb-and-JATOS.html) and [lab.js](labjs-and-JATOS.html) have a point-and-click UI.
+They are easy to use and you don't have to care for the programming part.
+But they come with the limitation that they only allow you to do what is possible in the UI.
+If you want more freedom consider jsPsych or write your own study.

+### Use jsPsych

+[jsPsych](http://www.jspsych.org/) is a popular library for running behavioral experiments in a web browser.
+We have an own web page describing using [jsPsych with JATOS](jsPsych-and-JATOS.html).

 ### Write your own study from scratch

+Writing your own study gives your the most freedom since it allows you to do whatever is possible in a modern browser.
+But you will have to program your own code in JavaScript, HTML and CSS.

 Press the **New Study** button in the header of your local JATOS.
 Then edit the study properties and add new components manually.
-You will have to write your own JavaScript code.

-The most difficult part - though it's still easy! - is to learn to write your own study component scripts, using HTML, CSS and JavaScripts.
-Or, instead of reinventing the wheel, you could use a framework like [jsPsych](jsPsych-and-JATOS.html), [OSWeb](OSWeb-and-JATOS.html) or [lab.js](labjs-and-JATOS.html).

-Check out the [Mandatory lines in your components' HTML](Mandatory-lines-in-your-components-HTML.html) page to know what you absolutely must include in your scripts in order to let JATOS see them.
-Also check out the [jatos.js Reference](jatos.js-Reference.html), that contains a set of very useful functions that you have to use to communicate with jatos (to e.g. submit and receive data).
+All source code for your study has to got into the study assets folder you defined in the the study properties.
+The study assets folder is usually located in your JATOS installation folder.

+### Modify an existing study

+Take an existing study (e.g. from [Example Studies](Example-Studies.html)) as a prototype and modify it bit by bit.
+Press on the **Import** button in the header and select the file of the study.
+Then see the source code in your study assets folder, which is usually in your JATOS installation folder.